KufiyaTech/WRO2024-/README.md

 •	The direction of the car's movement is random.

-•	he position from which the car starts moving is random.
+•	The position from which the car starts moving is random.

 •	The distance between the internal and external wall is random.